Scalable Anytime Algorithms for Learning Fragments of Linear Temporal Logic: Abstract

 \section{Abstract}

-Linear temporal logic (LTL) is a specification language for finite sequences (called traces) widely used in program verification, motion planning in robotics, process mining, and many other areas.
-We consider the problem of learning LTL formulas for classifying traces; despite a growing interest of the research community existing solutions suffer from two limitations: they do not scale beyond small formulas, and they may exhaust computational resources without returning any result.
+Linear temporal logic ($\LTLf$) is a specification language for finite sequences (called traces) widely used in program verification, motion planning in robotics, process mining, and many other areas.
+We consider the problem of learning formulas in fragments of $\LTLf$ without the $\lU$-operator for classifying traces; despite a growing interest of the research community, existing solutions suffer from two limitations: they do not scale beyond small formulas, and they may exhaust computational resources without returning any result.
 We introduce a new algorithm addressing both issues: our algorithm is able to construct formulas an order of magnitude larger than previous methods, and it is anytime, meaning that it in most cases successfully outputs a formula, albeit possibly not of minimal size.
 We evaluate the performances of our algorithm using an open source implementation against publicly available benchmarks.